 After Washington died, Jefferson and Adams were the likely two successors.
 Adams won as president and Jefferson his vice president.

-Adams and Jefferson had been revolutionaries together, diplomats in Paris together and close friends.
-Jefferson was Adams’ vice president, until Adams infuriated him by signing the Alien and Sedition Acts.
+Then Adams infuriated Jefferson by signing the Alien and Sedition Acts.
 Congress passed the acts in 1798 when tensions ran high with France.
 They gave Adams the power to deport aliens deemed dangerous and to restrict criticism of the government.
 Jefferson viewed them as an attempt to silence his Democratic-Republican Party and stormed home to Monticello.

-Jefferson decided to run against Adams, who was seeking a second term.
-He ran a vicious campaign against Adams, and Adams gave as good as he got.
+After their falling out, Jefferson decided to run for president against Adams, then seeking a second term.
+He ran a vicious campaign, and Adams gave as good as he got.
 Jefferson won the presidency in 1800, Adams went home to Quincy and the two men didn’t speak or correspond until that New Year’s Day in 1812.